davidfoliveira/node-zcsel/README.md

 - html(): Return the merged HTML of the elements;
 - outerhtml(): Return the merged outer HTML of the elements;
 - val(): The same as attr("value")
+- remove(): Removes the matching elements from their parent elements

 # Installing